Azzrk-Docs/solid-principles/README.md

 ```

   **Solution : Applying OCP using Abstract Class :**

+ * Note :Dart does not have a separate keyword for interfaces.
+Instead, an abstract class with only method signatures (no implementation) acts as an interface.

   We can apply the Open/Closed Principle by introducing an abstract class that defines the contract for sending notifications.
 Each type of notification will have its own class that implements this abstract class.
 The NotificationService will then work with any notification type without needing modification.

 1. Create an abstract class Notification :